frnhr/what.test/README.md

 Why?
 Debugger!
 It is possible to set up a debugger to work on code running in Docker, but it's not worth the trouble.

+### Initial Data

+There is a management command to generate random initial data ("products").
+It uses the Faker libray to generate names and descriptions (and prices, and stock numbers).
+Run the command with `python manage.py generate_products 1000`.

+It should take a few seconds to generate 1000 products.
+It takes about 5 min to generate 100k (on Divio cloud).

 ## Project Structure

 The project is split into two apps: